System Message Logging – SYSLOG

 The above command will save all the console messages in one location to be viewed at your convenience! use the logging host ip_address command.

-You can set a limit to the amount of messages sent to the syslog server, based on severity with the following command:
+You can set a limit to a number of messages sent to the syslog server, based on severity with the following command:

 SF(config)#logging trap warnings